simplyequipped/pyjs8call/README.md

 A Python package that interfaces with the JS8Call API to control the application.
 See the below examples, the code in example.py, and the code in pyjs8call/client.py for more information until additonal documentation is available.

+&nbsp;

+### Modules

 The following modules are loaded and enabled by default.
 Some setup (i.e. setting callback functions) is required to used certain features.

 **Application Monitor**